How to Provide an Exceptional Guest Experience: Key Elements & Trends

 spa treatments: going the extra mile for guest experience

-11. Collect feedback
+Collect feedback

 This is the last step in your guest experience offering, and possibly the most important.
 After your guests have enjoyed their stay, it’s ideal to get feedback from them as soon as possible.

 This feedback should at least include their opinions on what they enjoyed and what can be improved.
-While it might sting to hear some criticism about your vacation rental property, taking on this feedback is the fastest way to improve moving forward.
+While it might sting to hear some criticism about your vacation rental property, acting on this feedback is the fastest way to improve moving forward.

 Feedback is usually given by the guest through online reviews, or the host could send a private feedback form via email for past guests to complete.
-However, some hosts are switching over to a business text messaging system, as customers are way less likely to check and respond to emails.

 Now that we’ve covered the basics of a memorable guest experience, it’s time to take a closer look at current trends in the hospitality industry.
 These trends impact how well you provide exceptional guest experiences in the current state of the industry.

-• Guests are embracing the digital nomad lifestyle
+1. Guests are embracing the digital nomad lifestyle

 For vacation rentals, this trend has meant that no matter what type of property you have, basic workstations and a decent internet connection are the bare minimum for travelers booking long vacation rentals or hotel stays.